-- To resolve a port number conflict with other applications. - To configure VVR to work in your firewall environment. - To configure VVR to work in your firewall environment when using UDP; to specify a restricted number of ports to replicate data between the Primary and the Secondary.
+- To resolve a port number conflict with other applications. - To configure Volume Replicator to work in your firewall environment.

+To configure Volume Replicator to work in your firewall environment when using UDP; to specify a restricted number of ports to replicate data between the Primary and the Secondary.

-Table 8-33 table lists keywords that can be used with the vrport command.
+The following table lists the keywords that can be used with the vrport command.